 Black Notice: This is issued to request information about unidentified bodies;

-Orange Notice: This is issued to warn other countries about concealed weapons and bomb threats.
+Orange Notice: Finally this is issued to warn other countries about concealed weapons and bomb threats.

-Once you get arrested, the other country who has issued the notice might want to extradite.
-Thailand currently has extradition treaties with 14 countries for extradition.
-Note however that the extradition falls under the Extradition Act B.E.
-2551 (2008) but will also take into account the wording in the extradition treaties.
-These countries currently are the following:
+Accordingly, once you get arrested, the other country who has issued the notice might want to extradite.
+Consequently, Thailand currently has extradition treaties with 14 countries for extradition.
+However that the extradition falls under the Extradition Act B.E.
+2551 (2008).
+Finally they will also take into account the wording in the extradition treaties.
+Accordingly these countries currently are the following:

 The extradition has to fall outside of the following issues which has been highlighted below: